Click for larger image

 The unit I worked in, in Panama--the 24th CAMS (Consolidated Aircraft Maintenance Squadron)--had a patch showing a normal hand holding a wrench.
 We were "Knucklebusters."
 Our hat, however, showed what looked like five, non-opposable fingers holding a wrench.

-The first track to lay down, naturally, was the drum line.
-I'd spent probably close to an hour perfecting my best fingers/'Neil' rendition, stopping when I made a mistake, and "punching" back in where I'd left off.
-I recall the drum line being spot-on, destined to be a work of art in and of itself.
+The first track I chose to lay down was the drum line.
+I'd spent probably close to an hour perfecting my best fingers-on-keys 'Neil Peart' rendition, stopping when I made a mistake, and punching back in where I'd left off.
+I recall the drum line being spot-on, and felt it was destined to be a work of art in and of itself.
 Programming one of Neil Peart's closing fills for the song, I was a gnat's hair from wrapping it up... when the Alesis crashed.

+So we decided to write our own Rush-like songs and stick with the "Slush" theme.
+I would write/program the music, and Dan would sing our Rush-like lyrics over it.
 Except Dan wasn't really into it anymore, and soon lost interest in the project.
-I'd programmed two "Slush" songs, incorporating a guitar part into the first, and a third song by "Slyx" - hoping to motivate him (he was a big Styx fan; the song itself was going to be "Ring Around the Collar Man").
+I'd programmed two "Slush" songs, incorporating a guitar part** into the first, and a third song by "Slyx" - hoping to motivate him (he was a big Styx fan; the song itself was going to be "Ring Around the Collar Man").

 But Dan was more content watching me do my thing, and very graciously allowed me to create more stuff with his equipment.
 Ultimately I'd programmed five more songs, in addition to the three spoof pieces I'd recorded, into his Alesis.
 The first was a "Slangelis" piece, followed by something I originally intended to be "Slood Sleat and Slears," but turned out sounding like nothing more than cheesy lounge music.

-One of these last originals is lost forever-I'm pretty sure I left the cassette onto which I'd transferred that one in Dan's tape deck (yes, even the tape deck was his), and when one of us PCSed (transferred back to the States), it was a goner.
+onto which I'd transferred that one in Dan's tape deck (yes, even the tape deck was his), and when one of us PCSed (transferred back to the States), it was a goner.

 But the rest of it is here-straight to your ears from 1990, Albrook AFS, Republic of Panama.
 Enjoy!